liupei101/PseMix/README.md

 ## WSI Preprocessing

 The procedure of WSI preprocessing is elaborated in [Pipeline-Processing-TCGA-Slides-for-MIL](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL).
+You can
-Please move to it for a detailed tutorial.
+- move to that repo for a detailed tutorial and try it on your own dataset;
+- or download the patch features used in the experiment (36.42G in files) from [here](https://pan.baidu.com/s/1w7mfyS2LFF_9dhk52MFjpQ?pwd=cdbg).

 ## 👩‍💻 Running the Code